iverberk/bpf/README.md

 # Branch-per-Feature Automation Scripts

+## Background

+Please visit [my blog post](http://www.ivoverberk.nl/blog/2013/11/08/git-workflow-automated-branch-per-feature/) for more background on the Branch-per-Feature workflow and the usage of these scripts.

 ## Installation

 Put the 'git-release' and 'git-integrate' scripts somewhere in your path, that's all there is to it! :-)